HMC and underdamped Langevin united in the unadjusted convex smooth case: Overview

 \section{Overview}

-Let $\pi$ be a probability law with density proportional to $\exp(-U)$ with $U\in\mathcal{C}^2(\R^d)$.
-We are interested in the question of sampling $\pi$ with Markov Chain Monte Carlo (MCMC) samplers in a class of unadjusted Hamiltonian Monte Carlo (HMC) chains.
-These are kinetic chains (i.e. with a state described by a position $x$ and a velocity $v$) which alternates between two steps: first, a position Verlet (or leapfrog) numerical integration of the Hamiltonian dynamics $(\dot x,\dot v)=(v,-\na U(x))$, given by $K\in\N$ iterations of the transition
+Let $\rpi$ be a probability law with density proportional to $\exp(-U)$ with $U\in\mathcal{C}^2(\R^d)$.
+We are interested in the question of sampling $\rpi$ with Markov Chain Monte Carlo (MCMC) samplers in a class of unadjusted \new{generalized} Hamiltonian Monte Carlo (\new{g}HMC) chains.
+These are kinetic chains (i.e. with a state described by a position $x$ and a velocity $v$) which alternates between two steps: first, a position Verlet (or leapfrog) numerical integration of the Hamiltonian dynamics $(\dot x,\dot v)=(v,-\na U(x))$, given by

-for some time-step $\delta>0$ (i.e. a step of acceleration performed between two half-steps of free transport); second, an auto-regressive Gaussian damping of the velocity
+(i.e. a step of acceleration performed between two half-steps of free transport) for some time-step $\delta>0$ \new{and number of iterations $K\in\N$}; second, an auto-regressive Gaussian \new{randomization} of the velocity

-where $G$ is a standard $d$-dimensional Gaussian variable (mean $0$, variance $I_d$) and $\eta\in[0,1)$ is the damping (or friction) parameter.
+where $G$ is a standard $d$-dimensional Gaussian variable (mean $0$, variance $I_d$) and $\eta\in[0,1)$ is the damping (or friction) parameter. \new{We say that \eqref{eq:damping} is a full (resp. partial) refreshment of the velocity if $\eta=0$ (resp. $\eta>0$).}

 Within this class, a chain is thus characterized by its parameters $\delta,K,\eta$.
 In the classical HMC scheme, $\eta=0$ and $K$ is of order $1/\delta$, so that the process converges as $\delta$ vanishes to an idealized HMC process, which follows the true Hamiltonian dynamics and sees its velocity refreshed anew according to a Gaussian distribution at a fixed period $T>0$.
 In this classical case where $\eta=0$, the position $(x_n)_{n\in\N}$ alone is a Markov chain, and thus in the rest of this work we refer to this case as the \emph{position HMC} case.
 On the other hand, if $K=1$ and $1-\eta = \gamma \delta +o(\delta)$ for some $\gamma>0$, the chain is a splitting scheme of the \new{(underdamped)} Langevin process, which is the diffusion process solving